 Today there is an enormous public outcry to decrease patient radiation dosage.
 Techniques such as intermittent fluoroscopy and last image hold are integral parts of managing patient radiation exposure.
 What better place than fluoroscopy to learn this?
 Just as importantly, fluoroscopy reinforces the physics studying for the core examination.
 There is nothing better for education than when the theoretical meets the practical.

 Barium Work Is Not Sexy- But It Is Important!

 Barium work is the stepchild of the radiology department.
-It commands little respect and is indeed not as sexy as many of the newer “more exciting” modalities.
+It commands little respect and is not as sexy as many newer “more exciting” modalities.
 Yet, it remains an integral part of the radiology resident’s education.
-For those who say, there is no educational value in barium slinging, take a look at this article!!!
+For those who say there is no educational value in barium slinging, take a look at this article!!!